shah-kruti/shah-kruti/README.md

 ## Hi, I'm Kruti

-A technology enthusiast and a product leader with 6+ years of expereince in FinTech and EdTech.
+A technology enthusiast and a product leader with 6+ years of expereince in FinTech, Banking, and EdTech.

 Welcome to my GitHub page!
 I built this to explore, learn and use AI.
 Currently, I'm actively seeking full-time roles in Product Management across USA.
 Feel free to explore and get in touch!